monasca/monasca-docker/docs/pipelines.md

 * `grafana` - launches [Grafana][14]
 * `cadvisor` - launched [cadvisor][15]

-Some of the services require initialization prior to launching, hence following are available:
+Some of the services require initialization prior to launching, hence the following are available:

 * [mysql-init][16] for `mysql`